trymeka/agent/README.md

 To get started with Meka, we packaged various providers that we have extensively tested.
 There are two main pieces:
  - A vision model that has **good visual grounding**.
 From our experimentation, OpenAI o3, Claude Sonnet 4, and Claude Opus 4 are the best US-based models.
 We have not experimented with Chinese-based models but would love to see contributions!
  - An infrastructure provider that exposes OS-level controls, not just a browser layer with Playwright screenshots.
-This is important for performance as a number of common web elements are actually rendered at the system level, invisible to the browser page.
+This is important for performance as a number of common web elements are rendered at the system level, invisible to the browser page, severely handicapping the vision-first approach.

 To get started, we choose OpenAI o3 as the model and Scrapybara as the VM-based infrastructure provider.
 We are open to submissions by other infra providers with OS-level controls!